Cyclones Katrina and Victor–Cindy: Meteorological history

+Katrina

 On 1 January, the Australian Bureau of Meteorology (BoM) started to monitor a tropical low that had developed within the monsoon trough about 630 km to the east-northeast of Cairns in Queensland, Australia.
 During that day, the system moved south-eastward, before it entered an area of weak steering flow, which made the system perform a small cyclonic loop over the next two days.
 Early on 3 January, the United States Joint Typhoon Warning Center (JTWC) initiated advisories on the system and designated it as Tropical Cyclone 12P.
 This was after the system had rapidly intensified, and a wind report of 57 km/h had been received from Lihou Reef.
 At about the same time, the BoM named the system Katrina, as it had become a Category 1 tropical cyclone on the Australian tropical cyclone intensity scale.
 After the system was named, an increase in the deep westerly flow to the north of the system caused Katrina to start moving north-eastward, towards the South Pacific basin.
 Over the next few days, the system slowly intensified further, as the system's inflow was dominated by Cyclone Susan, which was rapidly intensifying to the west of Vanuatu.
 Susan's outflow also caused a moderate amount of vertical wind shear over Katrina, which helped to inhibit development of the system and weakened it slightly.